Katt Shea: Early life

 Shea was born in Detroit, Michigan to an artist father and nurse mother.
 She studied teaching at the University of Michigan from which she graduated with honors.
 After graduating, she spent six months teaching blind children, before taking off at age 19 to Hollywood, California where she started her early modeling career and for a short time attended University of California, Los Angeles.

 "I was directing plays I'd written in my back yard when I was twelve", she said later.
 "I was a total misfit and didn't have any friends, so that's what I did instead.
 I recruited younger kids from the neighborhood, and their parents paid me to put them in my productions.
 I made some pretty good money, actually.
 Helped put me through college.
 Yay for being a misfit!
 Yay for not having friends!"

-Actor
+Acting career

 Shea worked as an actor and model for a number of years, including appearing in a small role in Scarface and Psycho III.

 "I was never comfortable being an actress", she said in a 1992 interview.
 "It was the most ridiculous thing; I am like the antithesis of that.
 I really, truly am very shy. ...
-I did it for seven years, and I can't believe I lived through that."
+I did it for seven years, and I can't believe I lived through that".

-Writer and director
+Writing and directing career

 In 1986, she was on location in the Philippines when she struck up a friendship with Andy Ruben.
 The two of them started writing scripts together, and succeeded in getting The Patriot (1986) made for Roger Corman.
 Corman agreed to finance another Ruben-Shea script with Shea directing, Stripped to Kill.
 The resulting movie was successful and launched her directorial career.